UKPLab/tacl2018-preference-convincing/README.md

 The script will train a convincingness model on the UKPConvArgStrict data, then run it to score arguments in a new dataset.

-Pre-requisite: this script assumes you have carried out step 0 above.
+Pre-requisite: this script assumes you have carried out step 0 above and run "python/analysis/habernal_comparison/run_preprocessing.py" to extract the linguistic features.

 ## How to use the GPPL implementation